TheSpiritXIII/Natural-GM/Readme.md

 Compiling
 ---------
 Qt 5.x is required to compile NGM.
-To compile, simple run qmake on the provided .pro files in the Source directory.
+To compile, simply run qmake on the provided .pro files in the Source directory.
 Natural-GM.pro creates the whole application, while Natural-GM-DLL.pro creates a dynamic link library.

+After the compilation is completed, copy the content of the Resources directory into the build directory.
+The Resources directory contains icon and skin sets.